 In 1810 the Manchester district of the Grand United Order of Odd Fellows broke away to form an independent order known as the “Manchester Unity”.
 If you look up to the roof of the Oddfellows’ Hall you’ll see the letters M and U above the date 1893.

 The Flint Castle Lodge was founded in 1839.
 Its headquarters was at the Raven Inn for 19 years until 1884, when it moved to the King’s Head Inn.

-One lodge member was Private Bert Parry, who served in the South African War and died, aged 20, in Johannesburg in 1900.
+One lodge member was Private Bert Parry of the Ship Hotel, who served in the South African War and died, aged 20, in Johannesburg in 1900.
 Another member was Robert Ellis Johnson, who joined as a youth.
 He became a foreman at the alkali works before running the King’s Head Inn.
 He died aged 44 in 1913.
 Another member at this time was journalist Thomas Chambers, who wrote for the Chester Guardian, Daily Post, North Wales Pioneer and Daily Mail, among others, and died aged 56 in 1919.

 The hall was used for many other groups and activities.
 Local events organised by the lodge included an annual sports day.

 Postcode: CH6 5NN View Location Map